nyu-acsys/template-proofs/README.md

 - Z3, version >= 4.5

-The easiest way to satisfy all OCaml and Coq-related installation requirements is to install the OCaml package manager OPAM and then execute the following commands
+The easiest way to satisfy all OCaml and Coq-related requirements is to install the OCaml package manager OPAM and then execute the following commands

 ```bash
 opam switch 4.07.1